wai-blue/adios-docs/Documentation/5. Core Components/Model.md

 ### cards(array $cards = [])

-TODO
+Cards are used for displaying defined actions in the [Dashboard]("../6.
+Views/Dashboard.html")

 ```php
 $model->cards([]);
 ```
 ### cardsParams($params)
-TODO

 Allows you to modify the parameters of the model's cards before rendering.
-For full list of cards parameters see [Cards view]("../5.
+For full list of cards parameters see [Cards view]("../6.
 Views/Cards.html").
 You can override this funtion for additional functionality, for example based on the result of an IF statment you can change a parameter of the cards.

 ```php
 $model->cardsParams($params);